raz0red/js7800/README.md

 JS7800 is an enhanced JavaScript port of the ProSystem Atari 7800 emulator developed by Greg Stanton.
 Portions of the Pokey code were adapted from the MAME implementation.

+An example of the JS7800 module can be found at the following location:

 https://raz0red.github.io/js7800/